apprenda/kismatic-provision/README.md

 to delete all of the instances in your packet project.
 I mean all of 'em, even ones NOT created by the provision tool!
 Use with caution!

+# How to use with Openstack
+DNS and appropriate security group for the resultuing cluster has to pre-exist in the target Openstack environment.
+To start provisioning run:
+`provision-cmd openstack create`

+The command line accepts the following parameters:
+`
+Usage:
+  provision openstack create [flags]

+Flags:
+      --admin-pass string         Admin password for the cluster.
+This password will be also used as root password when nodes are created
+      --dns-ip string             IP of the DNS server --domain string             Domain name (default "ket")
+      --etcd-name string          ETCD node name pattern (default "ketautoetcd") -e, --etcdNodeCount uint16      Count of etcd nodes to produce. (default 1) --flavor string             Preferred Flavor
+  -f, --force-provision           If present, generate anything needed to build a cluster including VPCs, keypairs, routes, subnets, & a very insecure security group.
+      --image string              Preferred Image
+      --ingress-ip string         Floating IP for the ingress server --master-name string        Master node name pattern (default "ketautomaster") -m, --masterdNodeCount uint16   Count of master nodes to produce. (default 1) --network string            Preferred Network -n, --noplan                    If present, foregoes generating a plan file in this directory referencing the newly created nodes
+      --os-pass string            Openstack User Password
+      --os-tenant string          Openstack Tenant ID
+      --os-url string             Openstack URL
+      --os-user string            Openstack User Name
+      --sec-grp string            Preferred Security Group
+      --ssh-file string           SSH File (default "/ket/kismaticuser.key")
+      --ssh-user string           SSH User (default "kismaticuser") -s, --storage-cluster           Create a storage cluster from all Worker nodes.
+      --suffix string             Domain suffix (default "local")
+      --worker-name string        Worker node name pattern (default "ketautoworker") -w, --workerNodeCount uint16    Count of worker nodes to produce. (default 1)

+`
+If required parameters are not provided, the provisioner will launch an interactive wizard to collect the missing information

+The provisioning process on Openstack starts with creating an installer node.
+This node downloads all the necessary installation packages, starts a local web server (runs in Docker) and launches the requested nodes for the Kubernetes cluster via Openstack APIs.
+As the cluster members come online and initialize, they report back to the installer node.
+Once all the requested nodes are up, the installer pushes the required ssh keys to each node and starts the installation of the Kubernetes cluster.
+At the end of the installation, the Ingress node is assigned a floating IP (if requested) to provide access to future workloads from the outside.

 # Current limitations

 1. AWS is imited to us-east-1 region.
 (Packet has no such restriction)